The Paul and Mary Ann Ford Fly Fishing Collection

 The Fly Fishing Collection

-The Fly Fishing Collection includes over 2800 books, periodicals, manuscripts, photographs, artworks, oral histories and artifacts representing a diverse range of materials supporting study of the sport of fly fishing.
-It is the result of donations from numerous collectors including Paul and Mary Ann Ford, David Ishii, Walter and Jean Walkinshaw, Jack C. Hutchinson, Lory Watkins, Danny Beatty, Abe Lilliard and Patrick O'Hearn, in addition to works purchased specifically for the collection.
-The scope of the collection includes fly fishing history (starting with its European roots), technique, geography, biology, art, rod-building and fly-tying, and literature.
-See a current list of titles in the Fly Fishing Collection.
+In addition to the Ford Collection, a general collection of books, periodicals, manuscripts, photographs, artworks, oral histories, and artifacts supporting the study of fly fishing is available.
+It is the result of donations from numerous collectors including Paul and Mary Ann Ford, David Ishii, Walter and Jean Walkinshaw, Jack C. Hutchinson, Lory Watkins, Danny Beatty, Abe Lillard, and Patrick O'Hearn.
+The library has also purchased works specifically for the collection.
+Its scope includes fly fishing history and literature (starting with its European roots) as well as works on art, landscape, ecology, and technical aspects of the sport such as rod-building and fly-tying.

 Fly Fishing Objects and Images - This collection features non-print treasures from the Fly Fishing Collection, including: rods, reels, flies, and more, showcasing the evolution of the sport, particularly in the Pacific Northwest.
 Highlights include a Stimson & Lambuth dry fly fishing rod (#19), flies tied by George McLeod, Al Knudson, and Warren Erholm, and a creel (fish basket) made by the George Lawrence Company of Portland, Oregon.

 Fly Fishing Oral Histories - This collection comprises transcripts of interviews with fly fishers in the Pacific Northwest.
 Persons interviewed discuss fly-tying, favorite locations, and memorable experiences.